TimoSalomaki/awesome-dear-imgui/README.md

 A collection of awesome [dear imgui](https://github.com/ocornut/imgui) bindings, extensions and resources.
 Work very much in progress!

-**TODO:**
-- [ ] Copy over missing frameworks and widgets from the official Wiki
-- [ ] Travis build with alphabetic ordering checks
-- [ ] Create sub-categories for the Libraries section

 ## Contents

 * [Other lists](#other-lists)